dji-sdk/Payload-SDK/README.md

 ## Latest Release

-The latest release version of PSDK is 3.13.0.
+The latest release version of PSDK is 3.13.1.
 This version of Payload SDK mainly add some new features support and fixed some bugs.
 Please refer to the release notes for detailed changes list.

-### Manifold 3 Support
+### Released Feature List

-- **Supports M4D series drone dock versions (DJI Pilot app temporarily unsupported)**
+* Supports Mavic 3TA  model

-- **Enables PSDK advanced features for M4D**
+### Bug Fixes and Performance Improvements
-- **Enables MOP function for M400**
+* Fixed an issue where the `DjiCore_Init` API failed on the Matrice 300.
-- **Supports installation/uninstallation of Manifold 3 apps via DJI FlightHub**
+* Fixed an issue where quaternion data subscription failed for the Matrice 350 RTK.
-- **Enables rendering of Manifold 3 AI app recognition results in DJI FlightHub**
+* Fixed occasional failures in the `DjiCore_Deinit` API.

-### Fixes and Optimizations
+* Fixed occasional crashes caused by custom HMS modules.
-- **Fixed M300 PSDK low-speed data transmission failure from payload port to onboard port**
+* Changed the default to not support RC-less flight. and exposed the `DjiFlightController_SetRCLostActionEnableStatus` API to disable or enable actions when the RC is lost.
-- **Fixed M350 drone's inability to acquire real-time streams from Zenmuse P1 and Zenmuse L1**
+Note If you need to use RC-less flight, you must call this interface to disable RC-lost actions after `DjiFlightController_Init`.
+See the interface header file documentation for details.
 ## License

 Payload SDK codebase is MIT-licensed.
 Please refer to the LICENSE file for detailed information.